Laura Murray Cicco Sues NASA To Protect Moon Dust She Was Given By Neil Armstrong

 Laura Murray Cicco isn’t the only private citizen to have sued NASA over items from previous moon mission in their possession.
 The Washington Post cited the example of a California woman named Joann Davis, who made the similar claim that Neil Armstrong gave her late first husband, Robert Davis, two paperweights with a tiny amount of “moonrock” in it, and a fragment from Apollo 11’s heat shield.

-In 2011, she enlisted NASA’s help in trying to sell the paperweights, after having “fallen on hard times,” but instead was informed by an agency official that she was in possession of “contraband or stolen” government property.
+In 2011, she enlisted NASA’s help in trying to sell the paperweights after having “fallen on hard times,” but instead was informed by an agency official that she was in possession of “contraband or stolen” government property.
 She and her second husband were allegedly lured to a Denny’s restaurant by an informant posing as a broker, only for them to be arrested and questioned by federal agents for the next two hours.
 Davis, who was not charged with any crime, sued NASA for different constitutional violations in 2013, with an appeals court judge ruling against the agency’s criminal investigator.